withastro/astro.build/src/content/integrations/@astrojspartytown.md

 ---
 name: "@astrojs/partytown"
 title: "@astrojs/partytown"
-description: "Astro + Partytown integration"
+description: "Use Partytown to move scripts into a web worker in your Astro project"
 categories:
   - "css+ui"
   - "analytics"